 On FTVN085 / FTVN110 / FTVN150 / FTVN199 Models Only.

-If the boiler's DHW connection is not used, cap the fitting as indicated above.
+If the boiler is to be used only in Heating Mode (not connected to an indirect water heater), cap the fitting as indicated in the figure above.
 A cap is included with the boiler.
-Further, the electrical connection of the 3-way valve motor MUST BE DISCONNECTED while the boiler is operating in central heating mode.
+The electrical connection of the 3-way valve motor MUST BE DISCONNECTED while the boiler is operating in central heating mode.
 This will lock the valve motor in central heating mode and ensure freeze protection operates properly.
 Failure to disconnect the valve may disable boiler freeze protection and result in property damage.